fedeandri/bugfu-console-debugger/README.md

 https://wordpress.org/plugins/bugfu-console-debugger/

 ## Description
-Log from PHP directly to your Browser JavaScript Console.
+Easily Log and Debug your PHP code using the Browser JavaScript Console.
+Especially useful for themes and plugins develpers.
-BugFu is meant as an aid to those practicing the ancient art of debugging.

 ## How to check if BugFu is working
 Open your browser console, if you see this header, BugFu is working properly